-So what is the real difference between the variables we saw earlier, which are often called local variables, and the member variables we are seeing here?
-The difference is something called scope.
+So what is the real difference between the variables we saw earlier, which are often called LOCAL VARIABLES, and the member variables we are seeing here?
+The difference is something called SCOPE.
 The scope of a variable determines the region of code over which it can be used and how long it is kept around.
 Local variables exist inside of the method that they are declared in.
 Technically, a local variable can only be used from the point at which it is declared down to the end of the code block, denoted with curly braces, in which it was declared.
 Any attempt to use it outside of that region will be an error.
 What is more, the variable ceases to exist when you exit that scope and a new one is created when you get back to the declaration point.
 One of the big implications of this is that a local variable declared in one method can't be used in another.
 You can declare a variable using the same name, but it will get a separate block of memory.
 It is somewhat like having two people with the same name.
 Sharing the same name doesn't make them the same person.

 Member data also has a scope inside of the curly braces it is declared in.
 Since member data is declared outside of any method, and it inside the curly braces of the class as a whole, that is the scope that it has.
 You should think of member data as the memories of objects of the given class.
-In this case, every Wombat remembers its direction as well as how many leaves it has eaten.
-Both of these are integer values.
+In this case, every instance of Wombat remembers how many leaves it has eaten as an integer value.
 Member variables are initialized by default.
 Because these are numbers, they are set to be zero.
 There is also code in the constructor for Wombat to explicitly initialize those values.

-If you look through the class code some you will see that both direction and leavesEaten appear in a number of different methods.
+If you look through the class code some you will see that leavesEaten appears in two different methods.
 This fits with the fact that member variables have a scope that goes through the full class.
 It begs a question though.
 When should a variable be a member variable and when should it be local.
 The general rule that we will follow is to make variables have the smallest scope that they can.
-So while all variables could be made into member variables, doing so generally leads to problems and is considered poor form.
-We will only make variables into member variables when they are used across multiple methods and the value needs to be remembered from one method to another, or across multiple calls to s single method.
+So while all variables could be made into member variables, doing so generally leads to problems and is considered poor style.
+We will only make variables into member variables when they are used across multiple methods and the value needs to be remembered from one method to another, or across multiple calls to a single method.